pfgithub/plcngine/notes.md

 and then an imgui inspector panel to configure stuff about the entity, can use a common data format to make it easy to do collaborative editing with

+operations are tagged with either a chunk or an entity